clarkeadg/power-dev-blog/src/content/frontend-development.md

 ---
 layout: post
-title: A Full and Comprehensive Style Test
+title: Frontend Development
-image: img/testimg-cover.jpg
+image: img/Z_EP28UG63w_maxresdefault.jpg
 author: Ghost
 date: 2018-09-30T07:03:47.149Z
 tags:
   - Tests
-draft: false
 ---

 Below is just about everything you’ll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.